 1. Email Reception and Preprocessing

-• You will immediately receive an acknowledgment email confirming that your files were received and are being prepared for timestamping.
+- You will immediately receive an acknowledgment email confirming that your files were received and are being passed for timestamping.

 2. Blockchain Anchoring and Confirmations